tpokorra/user_cas/README.md

 **Groups that will not be unlinked**: These groups are preserved, when updating a user after login and are not unlinked.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty

-**Default group when autocreating users**: When auto creating users after authentication, these groups are set as default if the user has no CAS groups.
+**Default groups when autocreating users**: When auto creating users after authentication, these groups are set as default if the user has no CAS groups.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty

 **Authorized CAS Groups**: Members of these groups are authorized to use the ownCloud instance.
-This setting is helpful, when your CAS instance is not handling authorization.
+This setting is especially helpful, if your CAS instance is not handling authorization itself.
 Please provide a comma separated list without blanks (eg.: group1,group2).
 Default: empty

 **Group Quotas**: Define quotas for groups of the users authenticated via CAS.
-Please provide a comma separated list without blanks and with : between (eg.: group1:10GB,group2:500MB).
+Please provide a comma separated list without blanks and with : between group names and quotas (eg.: group1:10GB,group2:500MB).
 Default: empty

 ECAS Settings: